danishjoseph/smarthome/README.md

 npm install
 npm run start
 ```
-copy the links in command line for updating in actions console.
+copy the links from command line for updating in actions console.

 #### Setup ESP Devices
 1. Open up a new terminal and run the following command:
 ```sh
 npm run add-device
 ```
 2. Enter the deviceId(s) provided while flashing the code to the ESP.
-ESP flashing code link can be found [ here]()
+ESP flashing code link can be found [here](https://github.com/danishjoseph/smarthome-ESP.git).

 #### Start testing
-1. Navigate back to the Actions on Google Console.
+1. Navigate back to the [Actions on Google Console](https://console.actions.google.com/).
 2. From the top menu under Develop, click on Actions (left nav).
 Click on Add your first action and choose your app's language(s).
     - Enter the URL for fulfillment, and click Save.
 3. On the left navigation menu under ADVANCED OPTIONS, click on Account Linking.